 - Win-Test 4.15.0 with nightly build 4.16.0-dev

 Make sure the Windows version set in the Wine configuration is set to Windows 7.
-For the usage of CAT, CW and PTT interfaces, symlinks from the Linux device ports to the Windows typical COM ports had to be created first:
+For the usage of CAT, CW and PTT interfaces, symlinks from the Linux device ports to the Windows typical COM ports had to be created first.
+For Wine prior to version 2.8 open a terminal any type:

 A logout/login or reboot is necessary for changes to take effect.
 Having PTT via COM port is also useful for the digital voice keyer within Win-Test, which also works pretty decent on my TS-590SG.